AdamTovatt/mineru-sharp/README.md

 - The `MineruClient` constructor accepts an optional `HttpClient` parameter for custom HTTP client configuration.
 - The `ParseFileAsync` method accepts an optional `CancellationToken` parameter for cancellation support.

+> [!NOTE]
+> The underlying `MinerU` Python API doesn't seem to correctly handle cancelled requests.
+It seems to continue processing them until they are finished, at least at the time of writing this.
+The cancellation can still be used to free up your own thread that's calling the Python process, but the Python process will still continue in the background until it's done.

 ```csharp
 using HttpClient httpClient = new HttpClient();